 Share’s resident arts workers can design arts programmes specific to your needs and the experienced and enthusiastic arts team are available to advise and assist with all aspects of the Arena, including lighting and sound equipment.

-Out of an appreciation for the specific needs a rural area has, Share Arts offers two creative arts programmes:
+Share Arts offers two creative arts programmes:

-Lisnaskea Fool Time Community Festival – the annual festival in partnership with local business, community associations, schools, youth groups and artists.
+- Lisnaskea Fool Time Community Festival – the annual festival in partnership with local business, community associations, schools, youth groups and artists.

-Child’s Play Theatre School held during school holidays.
+- Child’s Play Theatre School held during school holidays.

-Circus workshops for adults with learning disability in partnership with Streetwise Community Circus.
+- Circus workshops for adults with learning disability in partnership with Streetwise Community Circus.

-Off the Wall Dance Company, dancers with disability who choreograph and perform shows that perform at Share and other venues.
+- Off the Wall Dance Company, dancers with disability who choreograph and perform shows that perform at Share and other venues.

-SHARing Cultural Heritage, a long term project for teenagers and young adults to explore issues around their culture and society through arts practice.
+- SHARing Cultural Heritage, a long term project for teenagers and young adults to explore issues around their culture and society through arts practice.

-Battle of the Bands, performance opportunities for young musicians.
+- Battle of the Bands, performance opportunities for young musicians.

-Disabled arts workshops in a range of disciplines to provide positive experiences of disability and give opportunities to professional disability practitioners.
+- Disabled arts workshops in a range of disciplines to provide positive experiences of disability and give opportunities to professional disability practitioners.

-Share also hosts professional touring theatre and dance companies.
+- Share also hosts professional touring theatre and dance companies.

 Core funding for Share Art’s programme comes from Arts Council N.Ireland and Share Centre.
 The Paul Hamlyn Foundation, Community Relations Council, Lloyds TSB, Northern Bank, Fermanagh Trust, Heritage Lottery, ASDA, Wildfowl and Wetlands Trust, Enkalon Foundation and Fermanagh District Council have all funded projects from 2006-2012